fbpx

 One of the ways that ethical zoos help conserve animals in the wild is through species reintroduction program.
 Zoo captive breed animals like this black-footed ferret to make sure the species does not become extinct.

 One of the ways that ethical zoos help conserve animals in the wild is through species reintroduction program.
 Zoo captive breed animals like this black-footed ferret to make sure the species does not become extinct.
-Photo from Image by PublicDomainImages from Pixabay
+Photo from

 Often the public does not see the animals involved in captive breeding for species reintroduction programs.
 Frequently, these are smaller animals like frogs, salamanders, and even insects.

-Conservation Programs in the Field
+Conservation programs in the field

 Many zoos have their own conservation programs on threatened and endangered species in the wild.
 They fund the direct research of threatened and endangered species.
 Ethical zoos also provide resources to protect threatened and endangered species such as anti-poaching rangers.
 Perhaps the zoo that contributes the most to conservation field programs is the Bronx Zoo run by the Wildlife Conservation Society.